Marjan-MN/Social-Network-API/README.md

 The following screanshots show examples of the application's API routes being tested in Insomnia.

-The following screanshots shows the GET, POST, PUT, and DELETE routes for users being tested in Insomnia:
+The following screanshots show the GET, POST, PUT, and DELETE routes for users being tested in Insomnia:

 ![Demo of GET routes to return all users being tested in Insomnia.](./assets/images/findAll-user.jpg)
 ![Demo of GET routes to return users by Id being tested in Insomnia.](./assets/images/find-user-byID.jpg)